How to Use Charting to Analyse Commodity Markets

 There are many techniques used to examine lines and patterns.
 These can vary with the individual, the type of analysis, and the fashion of the day.
 The most common techniques tend to be the most accurate, primarily because there are many people investing money using those common techniques.
 They can therefore become a self-fulfilling prophecy.
 Listed here are the most common techniques and their applications.

-Bar or High/Low/Close Charts
+Bar or high/low/close charts

 Bar charts are often used to plot price movements over a specific period of time, usually a day or week.
 These charts, sometimes called high/low charts, consist of a vertical line showing the price range for the period, and a small horizontal tick mark on the right side of the vertical line.
 In the case of a daily chart, the top of the line would be the day's high traded price, the bottom corresponds with the day's low price, and the tick on the right side of the line is the closing price.
-On some charts, there is also a tick on the left side of each line, denoting the opening price for the period.
+On some charts, there is also a tick on the left side of each vertical line denoting the opening price for the period.
 Figures 2 to 8 show bar charts.

 Moving averages